 The benefit of being a smaller company allows it to be more personal.
 Rather than 30,000-plus people around the globe, we have 3,000 people in North America.
 It’s certainly easier to get your arms around that.
 We already see the benefits of making contact on a personal and regular basis.
 We see it especially with the folks in our supply chain, who represent 2,000 of our 3,000 teammates.
 Our leadership team has been to every single one of our plants, many on multiple occasions, and all six plants on the days before Listing Day.
 We celebrated our birth with our manufacturing teams first.
 And importantly, we see it in our community.
 The power of making it personal is a major difference.

-Those two things of our many tailwinds, are unique to us.
+Of our many tailwinds, those two things are unique to us.
 Not a lot of companies are single category, single focus.
 Not a lot of companies actually believe making it personal is the right thing to do, to go build trust the way we want to do it and have the leaders who are willing to do it.

 The brand means something to the world, and it means cereal.
 We originated it.